 The Sheraton Mall of the Emirates Hotel (formerly Pullman Mall of the Emirates) was constructed adjacent to the extension of the Mall of the Emirates and opened for business in September 2010.
 Since 1 February 2013, this hotel has been managed by Sheraton and offers 481 keys and features two restaurants, two bars and extensive meeting facilities.
-Majid Al Futtaim Properties changed the operator of the former Pullman Mall of the Emirates to Sheraton Mall of the Emirates Hotel under a management agreement with Starwood Hotels & Resorts Worldwide at the beginning of 2013.
+MAF Properties changed the operator of the former Pullman Mall of the Emirates to Sheraton Mall of the Emirates Hotel under a management agreement with Starwoods (Sheraton) at the beginning of 2013.
+The term of the hotel management contract is 15 years.
+Sheraton's compensation includes base and incentive fees which are paid in exchange for the provision of its services which includes property management, food and beverage outlet and banquet management, hiring and termination of staff, sales and marketing and finance and accounting in line with the global brand standards and practices of five star hotels.

-IBIS Rigga, Dubai
+Rigga IBIS, Deira, Dubai

-The IBIS Rigga opened for business in March 2010.
+The Rigga IBIS opened for business in March 2010.
 This stand-alone budget hotel, which is managed by Accor, offers 280 keys, a café, bar and a fitness centre.

-Westin, Bahrain
+Kempinski Grand Hotel, Bahrain

-The Westin Bahrain is a five star hotel constructed adjacent to the Bahrain City Centre shopping mall and opened for business in September 2011.
-Since July 2014 this hotel is managed by Westin and offers 200 keys and features three restaurants, a bar, spa and extensive meeting facilities.
+The Kempinski Grand Hotel is a five star hotel constructed adjacent to the Bahrain City Centre and opened for business in September 2011.
+The hotel is managed by Kempinski and offers 200 keys and features three restaurants, a bar, spa and extensive meeting facilities.